rafaelfernandezgis/react-algolia-placesExtended/INTHEWILD.md

-Please use [pull requests](https://github.com/csauvage/react-algolia-places/pulls) to add your organization and/or project to this document!
+Please use [pull requests](https://github.com/rafaelfernandezgis/react-algolia-placesExtended/pulls) to add your organization and/or project to this document!

-## Organization:

-- **[Les Tontons Livreurs](https://lestontonslivreurs.com)** - #1 On demand moving company !